ecEthanCar/silver-deer/design/design-journey.md

     - According to user, blue underline makes the course page less professional

 Task 3: You are curious about other people who have taken or are taking the online courses provided by the Civic Ecology Lab, as these online courses are offered globally.
-Where might you look to get more details about where people come from and what other people have posted for their weekly projects?
-What information do you gain from this?
+Get more details about where people come from and what other people have posted for their weekly projects.
 - **Did you evaluate the desktop or mobile design?**
   - Desktop
 - **How did the user do?
 Did they meet your expectation?**